Thomas Barker (painter): Works

 There are six paintings by Barker in the Tate Gallery, including A Woodman and his Dog in a Storm (originally presented to the National Gallery in 1868) and several landscapes.

 The British Museum holds a number of Barker's drawings and prints.

 Three of Barker's paintings, Italian Landscape 1808, Landscape with a Waterfall and Landscape with Cattle are in Wolverhampton Art Gallery.

 A painting of Wooded landscape with gipsies round a camp fire turned out to be probably the work of Barker painted over an earlier work by Michael Dahl, was featured on the BBC television series Fake or Fortune? in 2019.
 Barker's work on this subject was heavily inspired by Gainsborough's, and he painted several copies of The Gipsies, as well as many gypsy works of his own.

 He used the grouping from Gainsborough's The Gipsies as the background to one of his 1789 self-portraits.

 In an episode of BBC's Britain's Lost Masterpieces broadcast in November 2019, a forest scene thought to be a copy of a famous painting by Gainsborough, was located at Birmingham Art Gallery.
-Following a full restoration by Simon Gillespie, the work was attributed Barker.
+Following a full restoration by Simon Gillespie, the work was attributed to Barker.

 In 1825, Thomas Barker painted a fresco depicting the Chios Massacre on the walls of Doric House, Bath, Somerset.

+Two T. Barker of Bath landscape pictures appeared in the Walker's Galleries, 118 New Bond Street, Exhibition of Sketches & Water-colour Drawings by the Early English Water-Colour Artists and a few Foreign Artists, June 22 - September 30, 1920, both priced at fifteen guineas.